A Systemic Constellations workshop

 Meet Deborah

-Deborah offers one-to-one and group workshops, retreats, mentorship, supervision and training in the field of embodied movement, dance.
+Deborah works with individuals and groups in workshops, retreats, supervision, and as a trainer in the field of embodied movement and dance.
 In 2024, she completed 2 years of training in Systemic Constellations.
-These offerings are inspired by her love of teaching, bringing together the full range of her training and experiences as an embodied movement facilitator, dancer and leader since 1990.
+These offerings are inspired by her love of teaching, bringing together the full range of her training and experience as an embodied movement facilitator and leader since 1990.

-She has a blended professional life, working online and in-person, with large groups, small groups, and one-to-one.
+She lives in Findhorn Village and has a blended professional life, working online and in-person.
 Her respect for the wisdom of the creative body is incisive and contagious.

 Meet Liane